iamSahdeep/popflix/README.md

 # Popflix - [Netflix + Popcorntime]

 A netflix clone made on Flutter using API provided by [Popcorntime](https://github.com/popcorn-official).
-State managed using Provider.
+State managed using Provider amd will be changing UI soon.

 NOTE : Its kind of Torrent client, currently using [flutter_torrent_streamer](https://pub.dev/packages/flutter_torrent_streamer) plugin to play Torrent magnet link.
 This plugin is based on [TorrentStream](https://github.com/TorrentStream/TorrentStream-Android).